 Chartbeat Data Lab introduces a streamlined approach to reporting through its customizable templates.
 These templates serve as starting points for users to build insightful reports tailored to their specific needs.

-Currently, Data Labs offers six core templates:
+Currently, Data Labs offers nine core templates:

 While these templates offer a foundation for analysis, users have the flexibility to enhance their reports by adding multiple dimensions and expanding on the metrics they wish to explore further.